Rangerz132/the-last-drive/README.md

 ## Development

-The coding structure and systems have been created by me with B2TGame using Phaser as a game engine.
-All of the texts and images have been made via ChatGPT and MidJourney and integrated into json files.
+The coding structure and systems have been created by B2TGame with me using Phaser as a game engine.
+All game data is within json files.
+The project filters the data to generate the game.
 The game serves as a demo to showcase the power behind the custom structure.
-The project filters the datas from json files to generate the game

 ## Medias